InstaMsg/instamsg-c/org.eclipse.paho.mqtt.embedded-c/MQTTClient-C/README.md

 Also, add appropriate passwords.

 2)
-Compile the binary "stdoutsub", using "sh build.sh" OR "sh compile.sh"
+Compile the binary "stdoutsub", using "sh build.sh <device-name>"

 3)
 In one terminal, fire the following for Client1